-Banks will put an expiration date on pre-approval letters because they need to have your most up-to-date financial information on hand.
-The credit, income, and asset items they reviewed for your pre-approval typically need to be updated after 90 days.
+Lenders put an expiration date on preapproval letters because they need to have your most up-to-date financial information on hand.
+The credit, income, debt, and asset items they reviewed for your preapproval typically need to be updated after 90 days.

-For example, you might leave your job and no longer have a steady income, or a financial emergency may have taken a big bite out of your savings.
-As a result, the bank will want to reassess your finances.
+You might leave your job and no longer have a steady income, or a financial emergency may have taken a big bite out of your savings.
+As a result, the lender will want to reassess your finances.

-If you’re using the same lender you will need to show them updated pay stubs and bank statements.
-Additionally, your bank may check your credit again, which may have an impact on your credit score.
+If you’re using the same lender you will need to provide updated pay stubs and bank statements, and your credit may be checked again.

 Finalizing Your Mortgage

-If you find a house while your mortgage pre-approval is still valid, you can move on to the next step: finalizing your mortgage application.
-At this point, in many cases, lenders will check again to see if there have been any changes to your financial situation that will impact your loan.
+If you find a house while your mortgage preapproval is still valid, you can move on to finalizing your mortgage application.
+At this point, in many cases, lenders will check again to see if there have been any changes to your financial situation.

-Once you fill out the mortgage application, an underwriter from your financial institution will review it.
-If the terms of the pre-approval, such as a satisfactory appraisal, have been met, the lender can issue a final commitment letter.
-Your mortgage is not officially approved until you receive this letter.
+Your mortgage is not officially approved until you receive a final commitment letter.
 After you have the letter, a closing date can be scheduled.